vsuorant/sshpyk/README.rst

 Make sure you can ``ssh remote_server_sshpyk "sleep 1 && exit"`` into your remote host without password prompts, before attempting to launch the ``sshpyk`` kernel.

-To debug problems during kernel launch/shutdown/restart/etc., you can run a command similar to the following to see verbose logs:
+To debug problems during kernel launch/shutdown/restart/etc., you can launch the sshpyk kernel manually with verbose logging:

 .. code-block:: bash

-  # `grep SSHPYK` will filter the output to only show sshpyk logs
-  # We use `script` to save the output to a file and `jupyter lab --no-browser --debug`
-  # to run jupyter lab in debug mode. `script` allows to pass input to the jupyter lab
-  script -q jupyter_sshpyk.log jupyter lab --no-browser --debug | grep SSHPYK

-This will save the output to a file and show it in real time.
+  sshpyk-kernel --kernel ssh_remote_python3 --debug

+Read the logs, it will contain commands and output from the local/remote processes.
-You can share the log file with us if you are running into issues.
+You can open a new GitHub issue and share the output if you need help.

 Implementation Details
 ======================